Third Sacred War: Fortification of Delphi

-After defeating the Locrians, Philomelos continued to strengthen his position in Delphi.
+After defeating the Locrians, Philomelus continued to strengthen his position in Delphi.
 He destroyed the stones which recorded the verdict against the Phocians, and abolished the government of the city, installing in its place a group of pro-Phocian Delphians, who had been in exile in Athens.
-Philomelos ordered the sanctuary be fortified on the western side (natural features defended the other approaches), and a large limestone wall was constructed.
+Philomelus ordered the sanctuary be fortified on the western side (natural features defended the other approaches), and a large limestone wall was constructed.
 He then demanded that the priestess of Apollo (the Pythia) provide him with an oracle; she replied that he "could do whatever he wanted".
-Philomelos called that an oracle, and had it inscribed in the sanctuary, as was customary.
-This pseudo-oracle provided Philomelos with supposed divine justification from Apollo for his actions.
+Philomelus called that an oracle, and had it inscribed in the sanctuary, as was customary.
+This pseudo-oracle provided Philomelus with supposed divine justification from Apollo for his actions.
 He next sent embassies to all Greek states, asserting the Phocian claim to Delphi, and promising not to touch the treasury of Apollo; Buckler suggests that he did not expect the Greeks to acquiesce to his actions, but hoped to draw support away from the Amphictyons.
-The Spartans, as expected, endorsed Philomelos's actions, since their fine was now erased, whilst Athens also expressed support, following their general anti-Theban policies.
+The Spartans, as expected, endorsed Philomelus's actions, since their fine was now erased, whilst Athens also expressed support, following their general anti-Theban policies.

 Declaration of Sacred War

-However, Philomelos's embassies elsewhere met with failure.
+However, Philomelus's embassies elsewhere met with failure.
 The Locrians demanded that the Amphictyons avenge them and Apollo, and the Thebans sent embassies to the other council members suggesting that a sacred war should be declared against Phocis.
 This was assented to by most Greek states, including the Amphictyonic council members (minus Sparta and Athens), and those well-disposed to Thebes; furthermore, otherwise uninvolved states declared support for the Amphictyonic for reasons of piety.
 The Amphictyons seem to have decided that the year was too advanced to begin campaigning, and so agreed to launch military action the following year.
 They may have hoped that in the meantime, the Phocians' sacrilegious behaviour would cause them to reconsider their position.

 Start of the War (c.
 355 BC)

-Following the declaration of war against Phocis, Philomelos decided he would need to substantially increase the size of his army.
-Rather than levy the Phocian citizen body, Philomelos decided to hire more mercenaries; the only way he could afford to do this was by plundering the dedications in the treasury of Apollo.
+Following the declaration of war against Phocis, Philomelus decided he would need to substantially increase the size of his army.
+Rather than levy the Phocian citizen body, Philomelus decided to hire more mercenaries; the only way he could afford to do this was by plundering the dedications in the treasury of Apollo.
 That the treasury contained much wealth, from years of accumulated donations, is well-established; it is estimated that the Phocians spent some 10,000 talents of Apollo's treasure during the war.
-In order to overcome the reluctance of mercenaries to fight for a sacrilegious cause, Philomelos increased the rate of pay by half, which allowed him to recruit a force of 10,000 troops over the winter, for the forthcoming war.
+In order to overcome the reluctance of mercenaries to fight for a sacrilegious cause, Philomelus increased the rate of pay by half, which allowed him to recruit a force of 10,000 troops over the winter, for the forthcoming war.